B1TC0R3/B1TC0R3/README.md

 ### NOTICE

 This account may host offensive penetration testing utility.
-These tools are exclusively for legal use.
+These tools are published exclusively for legal use.
 The author is *not responsible* for any damage caused by usage of the tools to the extend of applicable law.

 ### Statistics